HelikarLab/ccNetViz/README.md

 Set graph viewport.

-"viewport" argument is object with keys to modify (all of keys are optional)
+"viewport" argument is an object with keys to modify (all of keys are optional)

 ```javascript
 {